byn3/holberton-system_engineering-devops/0x06-regular_expressions/README.md

 At the end of this project you are expected to be able to explain to anyone, without the help of Google:
 ---

-**What is a PID?**
-*.*

-**What is a process?**
-*.*

-**How to find a process’ PID?**
-*.*

-**How to kill a process?**
-*.*

-**What is a signal?**
-*.*

-**What are the 2 signals that cannot be ignored?**
-*.*
+## REGEX

 ## Each scripts and their output?**
-* Script 0 - Write a Bash script that displays its own PID.
+* Script 0 - Using the project instructions, create a Ruby script that accepts one argument and pass it to a regular expression matching method.
-* Script 1 - Write a Bash script that displays a list of currently running processes.
+* Script 1 - Using the project instructions, create a Ruby script that accepts one argument and pass it to a regular expression matching method.
-* Script 2 - write a Bash script that displays line containing the bash word, thus allowing you to easily get the PID of your Bash process.
+* Script 2 - create a Ruby script that accepts one argument and pass it to a regular expression matching method.
-* Script 3 - Write a Bash script that displays the PID, along with the process name, of processes whose name contain the word bash.
+* Script 3 - create a Ruby script that accepts one argument and pass it to a regular expression matching method.
-* Script 4 - Write a Bash script that displays To infinity and beyond indefinitely.
+* Script 4 - create a Ruby script that accepts one argument and pass it to a regular expression matching method.
-* Script 5 - We killed our 4-to_infinity_and_beyond process using ctrl+c in the previous task, there is actually another way to do this.
-* Script 6 - Write a Bash script that kills 4-to_infinity_and_beyond process.
+* Script 5 - create a Ruby script that accepts one argument and pass it to a regular expression matching method.
+* Script 6 - The regular expression must match a 10 digit phone number.
-* Script 7 - Write a Bash script that displays:
+* Script 7 - The regular expression must be only matching: capital letters.
-* Script 8 - Write a Bash script that kills the process 7-highlander.
+* Script 8 - This exercise was prepared for you by Guillaume Plessis, VP of Infrastructure at TextMe.
+* Script 9 - One way to get started in getting a Software Engineering job at LinkedIn is to solve their regex puzzle.

 #### Limitations of these projects: